Peak season benchmark report

 On-demand warehouses have become increasingly popular with the rise of ecommerce.
 This type of warehousing connects businesses that need urgent, short-term storage with companies holding an excess of unused warehouse space.

 This provides an attractive option to businesses that might need storage for temporary or seasonal periods.
-Similar to cooperative warehouses, on-demand warehouses are a great option for merchants that are willing to combine their inventory needs.
+Similar to cooperative warehouses, on-demand warehouses are a great option for merchants who are willing to combine their inventory needs.

-Pros
+On-Demand Warehouse Pros

 • Great for businesses that are dealing with a sudden, unexpected spike in inventory